 Inclusive environment's to support young people with SEND and SEMH needs at our after-school and holiday clubs

-The company aims to increase access to sports and social opportunities for young people at risk of marginalisation and loneliness.
-This is a high quality sensory room that can be transported to a range of educational establishments, with different set up's to suit each young persons need.
+This company aims to increase access to sports and social opportunities for young people at risk of marginalisation and loneliness.
+We offer the use of a high quality sensory room that can be transported to a range of educational establishments, with different set up's to suit each young persons need.
 Our sensory tent is set up at all of our holiday clubs and afterschool clubs to support young people with sensory processing difficulties.
-Our sensory area is also used by young people with behavioural issues and ADHD to promote self-regulation for young people.
+Our sensory room is also used by young people with behavioural issues and ADHD to promote self-regulation for young people.

 After school and Saturday clubs provide safe, stimulating and inclusive play outside of normal school hours and during holiday periods.
 Children are encouraged to choose their play activities, with the emphasis on fun and enjoyment with other children.
 Our activity club is currently running three days per week.
-This club gives young people the option of one hour social time whilst taking part in activities and receiving therapeutic support.
+This club gives young people an hour of social time whilst taking part in activities and receiving therapeutic support.

 Activities include boxing, forest school or creative sessions.
-Our young people have their own allotment and plant fruit and veg all year around that is free for families to collect.
+Our young people have their own allotment and plant fruit and veg all year around, which is free for families to collect.
 Visiting our allotment is a part of our forest school activities.

-Wednesdays are swimming each week where young people are able to take part in a swimming lesson with a trained instructor.
-We have seen many of our young people learn to swim as a part of our swimming lessons.
+On Wednesdays each week we organise swimming, where young people are able to take part in a swimming lesson with a trained instructor.
+We have seen many of our young people learn to swim thanks to our swimming lessons.